sktime/community-org/community_council/AGENDA.md

 1. Review of [last meeting's minutes](https://github.com/sktime/community-org/tree/main/community_council/previous_meetings)

-2. Review of actions from Jan 25 and outstanding actions from Jan 11
+2. Review of actions from Feb 08 and other outstanding or ongoing actions
     * action FK: google calendar reminders of release schedules
         * discuss with Lukasz general schedule once 0.10.0 is out of way
-    * governance proposal on equal vote weighting by affiliationv - another round of review, GB to comment, then see whether CC can find consensus (new CC composotion)

-    * action FK: set up strategic planning meeting for mentoring and internship programme with GB & potential other core devs; GB formulate core dev message
+    * action FK, GB: set up strategic planning meeting for mentoring and internship programme with GB & potential other core devs;
+    * action MW: post link to private videos, check how this can be shared with core devs
-    * action MW: check with Markus to give access to sktime youtube acct to interested core devs, share recordings on release process
+    * action FK: check with Tony, has access to readthedocs acct
+    * action FK: ask core devs for assuming treasurer role
     * action/agenda for February (keep until then): review in 3 months how new project management structure has worked
-    * action TB, respond to LF
-    * action TB to contact ML re PR 1744; FK to offer apologies

-3. updates & discussion from outreach workstream
- * general update
- * summer internships, proposals
+    * agenda item in Mar: consider hard-deprecation in Mar (first CC meeting in Mar)

- * pydata Berlin
+3. pydata Berlin
- * mentoring

-4. budgeting, finance

-5. readthedocs subscription, removing ads for users

-6. revisiting social tools:
-   * MW: teams vs discord for CC meetings?
-   * FK: deprecate gitter in favour of GitHub discussions?
+4. FK - proposed change to review process: for core dev authored PR, if passes tests, 2 weeks without review or activity, and listed at least once in a dev meeting as "needs review", can be merged.
+Reason: trust core devs what they are doing; unblock crucial maintenance/framework changes that are not very exciting and hence tend to get less reviews; enable initial work on innovative "single person expertise" topics before it grows.

+5. review how project management has worked

-7. AOB
+6. AOB

 ## Notes